ibm-cloud-docs/vpc/about-contract.md

 ### The `auths` subsection
 {: #hpcr_contract_auths}

 The `auths` section consists of information about the container's registry.
 Currently, only one container is supported, so there is only one registry and credentials to this registry, that must be populated here.
-If a public image is used in the contract, then you do not need the `auths` section because there are no credentials to be added.
+If a public image is used in the contract, then you do not need the `auths` section because no credentials are required.
 The `auths` subsection is required only if the container images are private.
 This subsection does not have any image information, as shown in the following sample.
 This subsection needs to contain only the container image registry, URL, user, and password.
+The key must be the hostname of the container registry or the string 'https://index.docker.io/v1/' for the default docker registry.

 ```yaml
 auths: